Afghan Hound: In popular culture

 Pablo Picasso said that his 1967 statue located in Chicago's Daley Plaza represented the head of an Afghan Hound named Kabul.

 The Afghan Hound has been represented in multiple animated feature films and TV shows, including Universal Pictures' Balto (Sylvie), Disney's Lady and the Tramp II: Scamp's Adventure (Ruby), Hasbro Studios's Pound Puppies (Twiggy) and ABC Kids' Bluey (Indy).
 An Afghan Hound also appeared in the films One Hundred and One Dalmatians, 101 Dalmatians, 102 Dalmatians, and 101 Dalmatians II: Patch's London Adventure.
-Other examples include Prince Amir of Kinjan from What-a-Mess, Persia from Road Rovers, Burt from Foofur, Laila from Roadside Romeo, and Brainy Barker from Krypto the Superdog.
-Malory Archer in the show Archer also had an Afghan Hound named Duchess at some point in her childhood.
+Other examples include Prince Amir of Kinjan from What-a-Mess, Persia from Road Rovers, Desmond from Barney, Burt from Foofur, Laila from Roadside Romeo, and Brainy Barker from Krypto the Superdog.
+Malory Archer in the show Archer also had an Afghan Hound named Duchess at some point in her son's childhood.
 An Afghan Hound also appears as a muppet in The Muppets.

 In the 1941 novel Between the Acts, Virginia Woolf uses an Afghan Hound named Sohrab to represent aspects of one of the book's human characters.

 The Afghan Hound features prominently in the avant-garde music video of French band M83's, "Set in Stone (M83 Remix)".